Jodie Whittaker

-Jodie Auckland Whittaker (born 17 June 1982) is an English actress who is best known for portraying the thirteenth incarnation of the Doctor in Doctor Who (2017–2022) and Beth Latimer in Broadchurch (2013–2017).
+Jodie Auckland Whittaker (born 17 June 1982) is an English actress.
+She is best known for her roles on television as Beth Latimer in Broadchurch (2013–2017) and the Thirteenth Doctor in Doctor Who (2017–2022; 2025).

 She came to prominence in her 2006 feature film debut Venus, for which she received British Independent Film Award and Satellite Award nominations.
-She was later praised for her roles in the cult science fiction film Attack the Block (2011) and the Black Mirror episode "The Entire History of You" (2011).
+She was later praised for her roles in the science fiction film Attack the Block (2011) and the Black Mirror episode "The Entire History of You" (2011).

-On 16 July 2017, the BBC announced that Whittaker would play the thirteenth incarnation of the Doctor in Doctor Who.
-She formally assumed the role from Peter Capaldi in the 2017 Christmas special episode "Twice Upon a Time".
-Whittaker appeared in her first full series as The Doctor in the eleventh series, which premiered in October 2018.
-She continued in the role in the twelfth series in 2020 and thirteenth series in 2021.
-She stepped down after three special episodes in 2022.
+In 2017, Whittaker became the thirteenth and first female lead actor to play the Doctor in Doctor Who and formally assumed the role from Peter Capaldi in "Twice Upon a Time".
+Whittaker starred in three series and five specials beginning with "The Woman Who Fell to Earth" in 2018 and concluding in 2022 with "The Power of the Doctor".
+She returned to the role in 2025 with a cameo appearance in the series 15 finale "The Reality War".

 Early life

-Jodie Whittaker was born on 17 June 1982 in Skelmanthorpe, West Yorkshire.
+Jodie Auckland Whittaker was born on 17 June 1982 in Skelmanthorpe, West Yorkshire.
 She is the second child and only daughter of Yvonne (née Auckland) and Adrian Whittaker.
 She attended Scissett Middle School and Shelley High School before training at the Guildhall School of Music and Drama, graduating in 2005 with an acting gold medal.